recorded Joni Mitchell's A Case Of You

 Stephen Schwartz wrote the score for the musical Godspell, the first production of which opened at the Cherry Lane Theater in Greenwich Village on 17th May 1971.
 A year later one of the songs from the show, Day By Day, became a Top 20 hit in the USA.
 Sales of the original cast album soared as a result, prompting Columbia Pictures to make a film of Godspell, together with a new soundtrack.

 The New Seekers recorded Day By Day twice.
 The song first appeared on the group's 1972 album Circles.
 Less than two years later it reappeared as part of a Fire and Rain medley on their 1974 album Together.
-Day By Day has also been recorded by Shirley Bassey, Judy Collins, Percy Faith, the 5th Dimension, the Hillside Singers, Harry Secombe and Andy Williams.
+Day By Day has also been recorded by Shirley Bassey, Judy Collins, Percy Faith, The Fifth Dimension, The Hillside Singers, Harry Secombe and Andy Williams.

 In August 1971 the New York production of Godspell had transferred to the larger off-Broadway Promenade Theater, where it ran for five years (2,124 performances).
 On 22nd June 1976 the show finally made it to Broadway, enduring for another 527 performances at the Broadhurst Theater.
 Meanwhile, a production of Godspell opened at the Wyndhams Theatre in London, with a cast that included Julie Covington, David Essex, Jeremy Irons and Marti Webb.
 The London production ran for three years.